interplaynetary/free-association/docs/concepts/the-problem.md

 **Mechanism:** Unidirectional resource transfer from donors to recipients

-**Limitations:**
+**Constraints:**
 - Creates dependency relationships
 - No material reciprocity for donors
 - Hierarchical structure concentrates power
-- Donors lack insight into actual contribution value
+- Donors have limited insight into actual contribution value
-- Recipients lack agency in relationship
+- Recipients have limited agency in relationship

 **Example Problem:** Organizations spend 30-40% of resources on fundraising and reporting rather than mission work.
 Effective contributors remain under-resourced due to limited fundraising capacity.